Senior Year: The Final Year

 However, at this point, you also need to think about what’s reasonably possible.
 If you haven’t taken any SAT Subject tests, it is not feasible that you can take 5 of them during your senior year.
 You have too much else to do.
 On the other hand, preparing and taking 1 or 2 over the summer is likely possible.

 If you have a 3.0 GPA, you can’t turn that into a 4.0.
 There’s not enough time.
 Instead, start thinking realistically about which colleges you should apply to.
 Ivy League or top 10 schools may be out of reach, but with a strong senior year, strong recommendations, and solid test scores, you still have a chance at good universities.

-We highly recommend that if you are behind on the checklist, you seek out help by contacting MEK Review and scheduling a meeting with our college counselor.
-Our counselor can help you create a realistic college list and tell you how best to boost your admission chances.
+We highly recommend that if you are behind on the checklist, you seek out help by contacting MEK Review and scheduling a meeting with our expert academic counselors, who can help you create a realistic college list and tell you how best to boost your admission chances.

 With that said, let’s go to the final checklist!